 Read skier and snowboarder-submitted reviews on Sugarbush that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Sugarbush stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Sugarbush review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Sugarbush vs. other ski resorts (up to 10 total).

 Reviews for Sugarbush

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 he company that runs this place is crap . here for Christmas and only 25 % of the mountain open and its 159$ plus % 5 more for some stupid pass that ill never use again ...
 Full Review

 My daughter has been at Sugarbush for the week of 3/29-4/2 and the pricing is too high.
 She reported that she could go to nearby Stowe for much less for a full weekday ticket.
 I'm a senior skier and own a condo at Sugarbush, but really don't want to travel to Stowe to ski because of pricing.
 Also I hate to see my daughter and sons (2) go and stay at Stowe due to lift ticket pricing....
 Full Review